soihateu/Mancala/README.md

 # Mancala AI

 Mancala AI using minimax algorithm with alpha beta pruning.
-This algorithm is used to determine the best possible next move that can be performed.
+The algorithm is used to determine the best possible next move that can be performed.

+This bot was designed for the Hackerrank challenge (https://www.hackerrank.com/challenges/mancala6?hr_b=1)

 **Heuristics**